 KELLGREN, Abraham Herman August.
 Kuopio 21.1.1822 — Helsinki 25.9.1856.
 Finnish Indologist and Orientalist.
 Professor in Helsinki.
 Son of Johan August Kellgren (1792–1859), an apothecary of Swedish origin, and Maria Magdalena Nylander (1798–1826).
-Educated at Helsingfors Lyceum in 1833-38 and from 1838 at Helsinki University.
+Educated at Helsingfors Lyceum in 1833-38 and from 1838 studied at Helsinki University.
 His original intention was to become a lawyer, but he soon developed a particular interest in Hebrew, Latin and Greek (under Geitlin, Linsén and Sjöström).
+Also learned first elements of Sanskrit from Wallenius.
 M.A.
 1844 in Greek philology.
 In summer 1841 he visited the Åland Islands, and 1842 Sweden and Norway.
 In the following year he made a longer journey, together with his friend Robert Tengström, to Berlin, where he attended the lectures of Bopp and Boeckh.
 In this period, he was very active in the Finnish national movement and became known as a romantic poet (in Swedish).

 – “Das Finnische Volk und der Ural-Altaische Völkerstamm”, JbDMG 1846, Beilage XIII zu Seite 18, 180-197; “Om den heliga bäcken Wöhhanda i Liefland”, Suomi 9, 1849, 79-92; “Den indogermaniska språkstammen och Inderna”, Litterära soiréer i Helsingfors under våren 1850.
 Helsingfors 1850, 251-284; “Mirza Alexander Kazem-Beg”, ZDMG 8, 1854, 375-378; “De orientaliska studiernas betydelse för vårt Universitet”, Litteraturblad för allmän medborgerlig bildning 9:2, 1855, 39-49 (inaugural speech); “Aus einem Briefe von Prof. Dr. Kellgren”, ZDMG 10, 1856, 812f.; other articles, poetry and Swedish translations.